drand/website/docs/operate/drand-cli.md

 `drand` exposes up to four endpoints, depending on the flags passed in.

-The **private Drand API endpoint** is used to communicate with other nodes using gRPC.
+The **private drand API endpoint** is used to communicate with other nodes using gRPC.
 The private API is always enabled.
 If no flag is given, `drand` will bind to the address used when [generating the node's keypair](#drand-generate-keypair).
 If you want `drand` to listen on a different interface and/or port, you can pass the `--private-listen` flag and specify the `host:port` to bind to.
 Note that the addresss associated with the keypair must be publicly accessible